Brazil Service Learning Field Experience

 Photo Credit: Alison O'Connell

-The student team will also train the Solidarity Economics team in facilitation and mediation skills.
-Portuguese language, or other Latin-based languages, will be extremely useful for this intensive work, however, the S-CAR team will be accompanied by English-speaking graduate students from EAUFBA, working collaboratively in the field.
+The student team will also train the Solidarity Economics team in facilitation, mediation and problem solving skills.
+Portuguese language, or other Latin-based languages, will be extremely useful for this intensive work, however, the SCAR team will be accompanied by English-speaking graduate students from EAUFBA, working collaboratively in the field.

 Students will also have the opportunity to engage in Bahia’s culture, learn about the history of Bahia-Brazil, witness Afro-Brazilian aspects of life in Bahia, and visit several historic locales, monuments, and churches—the cultural aspect of this intensive service is important for the over-all learning objectiv